FAU-LAP/NOMAD-CAMELS/docs/instruments/voltcraft_pps/voltcraft_pps.md

 {:toc}
 </details>

-# PVoltcraft PPS - Laboratory Power Supply
+# Voltcraft PPS - Laboratory Power Supply

 ## Install
 Install the instrument using the _Manage Instruments_ button of NOMAD-CAMELS.\